Creative Writer

 Scriptwriters and screenwriters often work closely with directors and producers to ensure content accuracy.
 They may attend rehearsals or taping sessions when their work is being produced for film, radio, television, the web, or the theatre.

 Creative writers spend a lot of time on their own researching and writing at home or in an office.
-Working from home can be positive and creatively fulfilling, provided writers are able to limit or ignore distractions and establish clear boundaries for themselves and others.
+Working from home can be positive and creatively fulfilling.
+However, writers must be able to limit or ignore distractions and establish clear boundaries for themselves and others.
 Creative writers may be in regular contact with agents, editors, producers, or publishers.
 They may also spend time interviewing people or doing background research at a variety of locations.

 Creative writers who work as freelancers (that is, they are self-employed) set their own hours.
 The pressure of deadlines, long solitary hours, rejection by editors, publishers, and producers, and sporadic work can be stressful.